Welcome

 and a mango-papaya salsa, poulet a la moutarde on cous cous,

-chicken fajitas with tostadas, pasta primavera, stir-fried
+chicken fajitas with tostadas, pasta primavera, and whole barbecued lamb marinated

 in exotic spices are among our usual entrees.
 Hors d'oeuvres,